 Innovation Quick Fire Round

 Megan Woodworth is head of Resource Recovery at the impressively innovative engineer led company Loowatt.
-Don’t miss the latest and greatest from the company who’s strapline is to “Flush with Happiness”
+The marvel of a flush toilet without the water!
+Capturing waste for value-generating treatment.
+Don’t miss the latest and greatest from the company who have proudly processed >300 tons of human waste from events in utility-run facilities that generate energy.

 |11:45 – 13:00||GEI Panel 2:|